How credits work

 300 credits / mo

-Roughly 150 AI turns.
-Enough to plan something real with one other person — a weekend, a small project.
-Past the cap, Pango drops to a lighter model and the chat keeps going for free.
+Roughly 150 AI turns, free, every month.
+Enough to plan something real — a weekend, a small project.
+Past the base, Pango drops to a lighter model and the chat keeps going for free.

 What that looks like in real life